 The house at 1021 Harding Road suffered a fire in November 2017.
-The only outbuilding that may be considered contributing is the barn which was possibly constructed in 1905.
-The pumphouse construction date is unknown and the storage shed was constructed on the property about 2002.
-In comparing a photograph of the house from 1978 when the district was originally designated to a current photograph shows the only difference is the fire damage from 2017.
-The house retains its physical characteristics and is still considered contributing to the district.
+The only outbuilding that was considered contributing was the barn which was possibly constructed in 1905.
+The pumphouse construction date was unknown and the storage shed was constructed on the property about 2002.
+In early 2022 all four buildings were demolished after the owner received a Notice to Proceed from the Historic Districts Commission.

-Photo 2 Photo of 1021 Harding from the 1978 Avon Township "Inventory of Historic Properties," Rochester Hills Museum
+Photo 2 1021 Harding from the 1978 Avon Township "Inventory of Historic Properties," Rochester Hills Museum

-Photo 3 Photo of 1021 Harding, January 2021.
+Photo 3 Looking south at 1021 Harding, January 2021.